 6. Brazil Nuts

 Getting adequate selenium, an important nutrient, has been proven to help mitigate anxiety and improve mood.
 Brazil nuts are so high in selenium, you can achieve your RDA in a single nut!
 They're crunchy and have a mild flavor.
-This super quick recipe for stuffed dates is so easy that kids can even make it themselves!
-If they like the nuts plain, that's a bonus, too, with no work at all involved.

 About the Author: